 Being stuck in a funk usually involves inaction, so one of the best things you can do for yourself is to draw up a schedule and then stick to it religiously.
 Even if you don’t currently have a job (or you’re self-employed), figure out your “hours of operation” and commit to working your way through your task lists during these times.

 Even just beginning with an hour a week, three nights a week is a great start!
 You can then gradually increase the amount of time you devote to working on your goals.

 If you’re unable to be grateful for what you already have and all that there is to cherish in your life, the universe is not going to give you more!
 You’ve probably already considered the idea of keeping a gratitude journal (a common Law of Attraction exercise), but there are also other great ways to live in gratitude.

 For example, try cultivating a daily habit of thanking someone you care about and practice mindfulness meditations that encourage you to let feelings of love, compassion and acceptance wash over you.

 7. Help Others Move Forward

 When you assist others in moving out of their own funks, you make a genuine connection that’s deeply gratifying and can spark your own passion as well.
 Of course, you don’t want to neglect your own needs and sacrifice all of your time and energy for others, but there’s a balance to be found here.

 When you provide support and inspiration for people, you will get more support and inspiration from the universe in return.
 If, in contrast, you focus on jealousy or refuse to share any of your own resources, you’ll get fewer resources from the universe and are more likely to stay in a funk for longer.

-It’s crucial to remember that everyone gets stuck in a funk from time to time, and that it’s not always easy to shake it off.
+It’s crucial to remember that everyone gets stuck in a funk from time to time and that it’s not always easy to shake it off.
 Don’t feel guilty for having this very human experience!
-If you stick to your vision of the life you want to have, and stick to your mission to succeed, you’ll find yourself moving forward in happiness and excitement.
+If you stick to your vision of the life you want to have and stick to your mission to succeed, you’ll find yourself moving forward into happiness and excitement.